Martin Water

 I told my girlfriend to watch and listen to me.
 While the policemen were busy with this lady, I told my girlfriend to turn with her back to me.
 I put my hands on her waist and told her to jump.
 She did and they forgot about the lady.
 They grabbed me and told me that I will pay with my head.
 I wasn't worried.
 When the wagon came to disembark, the policeman let go of my wrist when I slapped him on the hand that he held me with.
 He let go and I jumped out.
 I ran to a fence, jumped over it, and came home.

 As I stated earlier, I used to receive extra soup.
 One day, my coupon for the soup did not arrive, so I put away my tools and started to read a book.
 The officials came in and admonished me and told me that I could not strike.
 If I did not finish the house shoes, the ladies wouldn't have any lasts to sew.
 I was called to Mr. Izbicki's office.
 He didn't lift his head; he spoke to me in Polish and asked me why I didn't want to work.
 I told him why.
 He said that he is going to give me a kilo of potato peels.
 I told him that I'm not a goat but a man.
 So he got enraged.
 I have to describe his office.
 He sat behind a big desk, on top was a green felt.
 To his left was a telephone.
 To his right an inkwell.
 Meanwhile his wife Esther, a tall handsome woman lady, came in and told him that I was right.
 He said to her not to put her nose where it doesn't belong.
 I got mad and banged my wrist on the desk.
-The inkwell jumped out and spilled the ink all over the felt.
+The inkwell dumped out and spilled the ink all over the felt.
 I paled, so did he.
 He told me to get the hell out of his office.
 A few minutes later I got my soup.

 In August, 1944, I was taken by cattle car to Auschwitz-Birkenau.
 We couldn’t eat or drink for three days.
 After we traveled for three nights, we disembarked and saw three men with gas masks on.
 We found ourselves in front of Mengele who signaled me to the left.
 On the 15th of August, 1944, I was tattooed on my left wrist with the number B 6827.
 We were given gray striped clothes to wear and were taken to Gleiwitz concentration camp the next day.